Contact Form

 Ensure compatibility by checking:

-• Housing Size: Confirm it’s for a 2.5″ x 20″ (or sometimes labeled 20″ Big Blue) filter.
+• Housing Size: Confirm it’s for a 2.5″ x 20″ filter and compatible with your whole house water filter system setup.

 • Inlet/Outler Port Size: Most common are 1″ or 3/4″ NPT (National Pipe Thread Tapered).
 Measure or check your old housing.